3rl-io/spidgets-3dof/README.md

 You will also need nodejs or Bun ([bun](https://bun.sh/docs/installation) is newer and faster)

-Optional: add the udev scripts to your udev config, so the glasses are available to regular
+Add the udev scripts to your udev config, so the glasses are available without sudo.
+You may need to restart the terminal after this:
-users:

 ```
 sudo cp udev/* /etc/udev/rules.d/